deliciousbrains/wp-db-backup/readme.txt

 You need a reliable and automated solution which backs up your WordPress data and sends it to an off-site location.
 Database Backup for WordPress is that solution.

-= Why You Should Backup Your Website =
+= Why You Should Back Up Your Website =

 As much planning as you do, any CMS like WordPress that stores its data in a database is vulnerable.
 Hardware, software, and security hiccups are rare, but they do happen.
 Even the best enterprise systems in the world have multiple levels of backup in place.